ChinaKnowledge.de -

 Quotation 1.
 Confucian virtues as the fundament of a strong state

-國必有禮信親愛之義,則可以飢易飽;國必有孝慈廉恥之俗,則可以死易生。 A state must have righteousness of the forms of etiquette, trust, familitarity, and loven, and then it can exchange hunger for surfeit.
+國必有禮信親愛之義,則可以飢易飽;國必有孝慈廉恥之俗,則可以死易生。 A state must have righteousness of the forms of etiquette, trust, familiarity, and love, and then it can exchange hunger for surfeit.
 The state must have the customs of filiality, parental love, honesty, and shame, and then it can exchange death for life.

 Translation by Sawyer 1993: 248.

-It explains way of operation and strategic planning, as well as the structure of armies and modes of command.
+It explains ways of operation and strategic planning, as well as the structure of armies and modes of command.

-Even if Wei Liao does not totally neglect the influence of Heaven, the cosmological forces Yin and Yang 陰陽, or that of ghosts and spirits, he was convinced that the greatest influence on the outcome of military campaigns were discipline in the army and careful and far-sighting generals.
-Discipline could not just enforced by constant and regular training, but also by the application of punishments.
-Alternatively, the spirit (qi 氣) of troops could be roused by having everyone participate in banquets to reward paramount heroes.
+Even if Wei Liao does not neglect the influence of Heaven, the cosmological forces Yin and Yang 陰陽, or ghosts and spirits, he was convinced that the most significant influence on the outcome of military campaigns was discipline in the army and careful and far-sighting generals.
+Discipline could not just be enforced by constant and regular training, but also by the application of punishments.
+Alternatively, the troops' spirits (qi 氣) could be roused by having everyone participate in banquets to reward paramount heroes.

 A general had first to arrange for reconnaissance before deploying his troops.
-He had to keep a balance between flexible positions (the wings) and the fixed centre (qi zheng 奇正) in order to take the initiative.
+He had to keep a balance between flexible positions (the wings) and the fixed centre (qi zheng 奇正) to take the initiative.
 When meeting an enemy of unknown strength and condition, skirmishers would have to test the enemy.
-In defensive war, excursions had to be undertaken, in order to stay active and to hold up the fighting spirit of the troops.
-The commander had also to make sure that the contact with the besieged army and a relief army was not interrupted.
-On the march, vanguards had to secure the territory, and the rearguard to safeguard the main body of the army.
+In defensive war, excursions had to be undertaken to stay active and to hold up the army's fighting spirit.
+The commander had also to make sure that contact with the besieged army and a relief army was not interrupted.
+On the march, vanguards had to secure the territory and the rearguard to safeguard the main body of the army.

 Deceit was a critical element for survival.
-Wei Liao explains the method to pretend not having strength or advantages if having them, and pretending to have them when they were lacking (you zhe wu zhi, wu zhe, you zhi 有者無之,無者有之) with the argument that "the tactical balance of power lies in the extremities of the Way" (zhan quan zaihu dao zhi suo ji 戰權在乎道之所極).
+Wei Liao explains the method of pretending not to have strength or advantages if having them and pretending to have them when they were lacking (you zhe wu zhi, wu zhe, you zhi 有者無之,無者有之) with the argument that "the tactical balance of power lies in the extremities of the Way" (zhan quan zaihu dao zhi suo ji 戰權在乎道之所極).

 Quotation 2.
 Example from Liu Yin's 劉寅 commentary on Weiliaozi 尉繚子